-Safe in Our World launches charity game bundle to benefit mental health
+Safe In Our World launches charity game bundle to benefit mental health

 - The Town of Light by LKA and Luca Dalco

-They’re available exclusively via partner Fanatical for $5.
+They’re available exclusively via partner Fanatical.
 Only 10,000 sets of keys are available for this limited edition bundle.

-Proceeds from the bundle will go towards the creation of Safe In Our World’s own tailored, games-focused mental health cognitive behavior therapy courses, which will provide much-needed mental health support at no cost to games industry professionals and gamers alike.
-Gamers can choose to pay the bundle price or, if able to, can increase their donation amount to further support Safe In Our World.
+Proceeds from the bundle will be put toward the creation of Safe In Our World’s game-focused mental health cognitive behavior therapy courses, which will provide much-needed mental health support at no cost to game industry professionals and gamers alike.
+Gamers can pay the bundle price of $5 or increase their donation to further support Safe In Our World.

-During the past year, Safe in Our World helped launch the successful #LevelUpMentalHealth campaign featuring over 50 leading and indie games developers/publishers, including 505 Games, the Embracer Group, Wargamer, Curve Digital, NDreams, Mediatonic, Wired Productions, and many more.
+During the past year, Safe in Our World helped launch the successful #LevelUpMentalHealth campaign, which featured over 50 leading and indie game developers/publishers, including 505 Games, the Embracer Group, Wargamer, Curve Digital, NDreams, Mediatonic, Wired Productions, and many more.

-It helped grow the SIOW ambassadors and patron list, with close to 100 key influential members of the

-industry representing the charity.
-It launched its COVID-19 Hub, a global resource set up at the beginning of the pandemic to help gamers and industry folk with information, tips, articles, and resources, with traffic coming in from over 130 countries.
-It helped drive support for a million downloads of Fractured Minds, a game developed by BAFTA young game designer recipient Emily Mitchell.
-And it reached 10 million players through messaging in key partner’s games.
+This helped grow Safe In Our World’s ambassador and patron list, which includes close to 100 influential members of the industry.
+Safe In Our World also launched its COVID-19 Hub, a global resource set up at the beginning of the pandemic to help gamers and industry folk with information, tips, articles, and resources.
+The Hub has received traffic from over 130 countries to date.
+The charity also helped drive support for a million downloads of Fractured Minds, a game developed by BAFTA young game designer recipient Emily Mitchell.
+And it reached 10 million players through messaging in key partners’ games.

-The charity hired two full-time staff members during the past year.
+The charity has hired two full-time staff members during the past year.

 “COVID-19 threw our plans off a little, but we’re operating with a bigger team and we are fully operational,” Zullo said.

-Zullo said he was impressed with the game industry leaders who spoke at the recent second annual International Game Summit on Mental Health Awareness, organized as an online event by Mark Chandler and Evel Crevoshay of Take This.
-At the event, leaders like John Smedley of Amazon Game Studios said you should be able to say you’re depressed as easily as you would say you’ve broken a leg.
+Zullo said he was impressed with the game industry leaders who spoke recently at the second annual International Game Summit on Mental Health Awareness.
+Mark Chandler and Evel Crevoshay of Take This organized the online event, where leaders like Amazon Game Studios’ John Smedley said you should be able to say you’re depressed as easily as you would say you’ve broken a leg.

-“If we have mental illness, if we have a problem, we should be able to say in the same breath,” Zullo said, agreeing with Smedley.
+“If we have a mental illness, if we have a problem, we should be able to say [that] in the same breath,” Zullo said, agreeing with Smedley.
 “It should be normal.
-If you’ve got physical ailment or a mental issue, there isn’t much difference.
+If you’ve got a physical ailment or a mental issue, there isn’t much difference.
 We have to normalize that.”

-Zullo said he hopes that there will be more games that acknowledge mental health challenges, whether it’s titles like Tell Me Why from Microsoft and Dontnod Entertainment, where issues of both suicide and mental health episodes came up.
-Mental health professionals should also recognize that they can contribute their expertise to such games so that the depiction of mentally ill people can be accurate.
+Zullo said he hopes more games will acknowledge mental health challenges, following titles like Tell Me Why from Microsoft and Dontnod Entertainment, which addressed issues of suicide and mental health.
+Mental health professionals should also recognize that they can contribute their expertise to such games so depictions of mental health challenges are accurate.

-He would also like to see more companies step up and acknowledge mental health challenges, especially during the pandemic, and offer resources for mental health, as they do for other kinds of healthcare.
+He would also like to see more companies step up and acknowledge mental health concerns, especially during the pandemic, and offer the kinds of resources they do for other health issues.

 “Our LevelUp campaign was a call to arms to the industry to integrate mental health policies into their companies,” Zullo said.
 “We created workplace guidelines.
 We now have a reach of about 10,000 employees who have access to training in mental health.”